 Ovulation disorders would prompt ovulation induction which would also be standard procedure for any egg-retrieving approach e.g. IVF or intra-cytoplasmic sperm injection.

 Therefore, overlaps in technologies used and variations of each depend on the specific case of the person(s) attempting pregnancy.
 This is an overview of some of the technologies practised.

 Ovulation induction is done through multiple treatments such as FSH (follicle stimulating hormone)-stimulating tablets e.g. clomiphene or tamoxifen, or directly via injection of FSH e.g. Menopur, Puregon.

 Surgical sperm retrieval is useful if sperm count or quality are low, or in the case of vasectomy or other blockages that prevent sperm being present in semen.
 It involves the aspiration (sucking out) of sperm from the tissues they develop and are stored in i.e. testis tissue or the epididymis.

 Intrauterine insemination involves the delivery of sperm into the uterus via a thin tube.
-The sperm can be the prospective parent’s sperm, or donor sperm from a licensed clinic or an informal donor.
+The sperm can be the prospective parent’s sperm, or donor sperm from a licenced clinic or an informal donor.
 Intrauterine insemination is helpful if sperm cannot make its way there due to low sperm counts or low motility, unexplained infertility or ejaculation dysfunction.
 Other reasons include inability to have vaginal sex, or having a sexually transmissible infection such as HIV.

 In vitro fertilisation (IVF) involves carrying out fertilisation outside the body by removing both eggs and sperm.
 This entails undergoing a complex treatment plan to induce the production of multiple eggs by the ovary, then collecting them.
 Fresh or frozen sperm is used from the parent or donor to fertilise the eggs in the lab.